cupy/cupy/docs/source/reference/interoperability.rst

 `DLPack <https://github.com/dmlc/dlpack>`_ is a specification of tensor structure to share tensors among frameworks.

-:class:`cupy.ndarray` supports importing from and exporting to DLPack data structure.
+CuPy supports importing from and exporting to DLPack data structure (:func:`cupy.fromDlpack` and :func:`cupy.ndarray.toDlpack`).

 .. autosummary::
    :toctree: generated/
    :nosignatures:

    cupy.fromDlpack
-   cupy.ndarray.toDlpack

 Here is a simple example: